python-discord/bot/bot/resources/tags/str-join.md

 **Joining Iterables**

-Suppose you want to nicely display a list (or some other iterable).
-The naive solution would be something like this.
+If you want to display a list (or some other iterable), you can write:
 ```py
 colors = ['red', 'green', 'blue', 'yellow']
 output = ""